gilesknap/k3s-minecraft/README.md

 kubectl create -f dashboard-admin.yaml kubectl -n kubernetes-dashboard describe secret admin-user-token | grep '^token'
 ```
-finally start a proxy and goto the Dashboard URL
+Finally, start a proxy and goto the Dashboard URL, use the above token to log in.
 ```
 kubectl proxy &
 browse to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy
 ```

 ## Add a Raspberry Pi to the cluster
-For a raspberry pi make sure you set the imageTag: multiarch in the yaml file.
+For a raspberry pi make sure you set imageTag: multiarch in the yaml file.

 It should be possible to
-install the K3S Server node on a pi, but you would need one pi for the K3S
+install the K3S Server node on a Pi, but you would need one Pi for the K3S
-Server and Pi K3S Agent (worker node)
+Server and one Pi K3S Agent (worker node)
 per minecraft server for decent performance.

 You need the following changes before installing: